yashprit/inspired-social/trunk/plugin/wp-content/plugins/buddymobile/readme.txt

 1. Upload `buddymobile` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

+= Set Up =

+1.Create a page titled 'mobile' for a custom mobile homepage.
+2.Create a mobile menu in the admin and save to the mobile menu location

 == Screenshots ==
 1. Profile
 2. Forums